MarekSuchanek/FPCourse/tutorials/01_fp_project.md

       In an equation for ‘it’: it = abs "z"
 ```

-The operators are functions as well - this is functional language.
+The operators are functions as well - Haskell is functional language.
 All you need to do is put it in brackets.
 Plus takes two numbers and returns a number.
 You can then use `(+)` as a function in prefix notation and not infix.

 ```
 Prelude> :type (+)